By Nicholas Brown – Follow me on Twitter.

 You can determine and average the power consumption of your air conditioner using a ‘Kill A Watt’ or similar energy use monitor and compare its energy usage to that of modern units, as well as the figures provided herein.

-For that reason, they are still a good option (not that you have much of a choice, as some rooms require units of this size).
+For that reason, they are still a good option (not that you have a choice, as some rooms require units of this size).
 People with smaller units may not want to turn them off because they might take too long to cool back off when they return.

 Try Kompulsa’s energy usage calculator.